- Search The Registry

 - My Account

 *Benjamin Brawley was born on this date in 1882.
-He was an African American author and educator.
+He was a Black author and educator.

 Born in Columbia, South Carolina, Benjamin Griffith Brawley was the second son of Edward McKnight Brawley and Margaret Dickerson Brawley.
 He studied at Atlanta Baptist College (now Morehouse College), graduating in 1901, earned his second BA in 1906 from the University of Chicago, and received his master's degree from Harvard University in 1908.
 Brawley taught in the English departments at Atlanta Baptist College, Howard University, and Shaw University.